-When I’m catering parties and my clients want a crudites platter, I pair it with my version of Green Goddess dip.
-This time, I’ve made it thicker using cream cheese as the base.
-The flavors burst with fresh herbs and lemon.
+When I’m catering parties and my clients want a crudités platter as appetizers, I pair Belgian endive with my version of Green Goddess dip.
+Here, I’m using cream cheese as the base.
+The flavors burst with fresh herbs and lemon against the crisp and pleasantly bitter leaves.

-Packed with fresh tarragon, parsley, dill, chives, and a little lemon, pipe the filling into the leaves for an elegant presentation.
+Packed with fresh tarragon, parsley, dill, chives, and a little lemon, pipe the filling into Belgian endive leaves for an elegant presentation.
 If you can find chervil, that’s good too.

 Jump to: